DAT210/Statistics/README.md

 ### Deploying / Publishing
 Deployment of the code will happen automatically when new versions are pushed to default branch (dev).
-An Azure pipeline will then trigger a build pipeline that will push a new image which will be deployed at https://dat210statistics.azurewebsites.net/
+An Azure pipeline will then trigger a build pipeline that will push a new image which will be deployed [here](https://dat210statistics.azurewebsites.net).

 ### Tests
 Run these commands on your shell/terminal to run the postman tests which tests the GET and POST functions of our API to see if the routes works as it should.